Omaha prosecutor tests positive for COVID-19, had contact with many courthouse regulars

 He closed his office Monday afternoon and sent attorneys to work from home.
 While a dozen attorneys had contact with the prosecutor, Riley said he doesn’t think the prosecutor stepped foot in the public defender’s office during the two weeks.

-Riley said Monday evening he was deciding whether to request a prolonged closure and a deep cleaning.
+Riley said Monday evening that he was deciding whether to request a prolonged closure and a deep-cleaning.
 The dozen public defenders who had contact with the prosecutor will quarantine at home for the next two weeks.

 “I have a bunch of people who have been pretty calm until this morning.
 Now their hair’s on fire.”